 Mariah has a background in international education, and has taught in Germany, Namibia and the US.
 She had a Fulbright grant in Germany in 2002, studied health, human rights and social transformation in Kenya in 2010 and served in the U.S. Peace Corps in Namibia from 2012 – 2014.

-Mariah’s PhD research is focused around gender-based violence in Southern Africa.
-She seeks to examine how both historical factors such as colonialism, apartheid, and genocide, as well as contemporary issues such as poverty and inequality may be connected to gender-based violence today.
+Mariah’s PhD research is a comparative study of gender-based violence in the regions of eastern and southern Africa.
+She studies how historical factors such as colonialism, apartheid, and genocide, as well as contemporary issues such as poverty and inequality are connected to gender-based violence today.